List of Brooklyn Nine-Nine characters: Amy Santiago

 Near the end of season three, Amy went undercover as a pregnant inmate in a women's prison in Texas.
 This was done to cover Melissa Fumero's actual pregnancy at the time without making her character pregnant.
 Amy's actual pregnancy in season seven occurred when Fumero was pregnant with her second child.

 After some uncertainty in taking the sergeant's exam as depicted in "Chasing Amy", she passed the exam and began wearing her sergeant's uniform as well as commanding her own uniformed officers in "NutriBoom".
 In season eight, thanks to her efforts for the police reform program, Amy was promoted to become chief of the program.
 The additional responsibilities that came with her job ultimately led Jake to quit so they would not have to worry about Mac's parenting schedule.

 In season six's "Casecation", she was revealed to be 36 years old.
 In "The Golden Child", it is revealed that Amy has a relatively strained relationship with her brother and fellow NYPD lieutenant David Santiago, and Jake later chided her mother for glorifying David's accomplishments over Amy's.
 Amy enjoys solving crosswords and attending trivia sessions, generally at Jake's expense, who often embarrasses himself when attempting to participate or becomes awkwardly excluded in conversation.
 She also has a severe allergy to dogs.

+Amy appeared in every episode of the series but two: "Coral Palms: Part One" and "The Box".